Here's a quote that may sound familiar to grantseekers out there: “The process of getting funded was harder than I ever thought it would be.”

 Everyone knows trying to win support from funders isn't easy, and the rejections can seem arbitrary or unfair.
 For funders, saying no to worthy nonprofits isn't easy either.
 When grantseeker expectations don't match funder reality, at a minimum it can lead to disappointment, and at worst create resentment.
 But both sides are trying to do what they consider to be important work.
 Mutual understanding can help bring it closer to fruition.

-- Read GrantStation's upcoming The 2019 State of Grantseeking™ Report, which will be released in May and will offer insight into other nonprofits' experiences with the grantseeking process.
+- Read GrantStation's 2019 State of Grantseeking™ Report, which offers insight into other nonprofits' experiences with the grantseeking process.

 - Read Cynthia Adams' two-part GrantStation article, “You Worked So Hard – But Didn’t Get the Award,” for tips and insights for those seeking funding, particularly those who come away empty handed.